 Planning your Bali road trip: where to go in Bali

-Are you after blissful beaches, zen yoga classes, stunning temples, sensational scuba diving and snorkelling, or seeing the famous terraced rice plantations?
-If you’re not sure, it’s a good idea to browse a Bali travel blog like this one, a good Bali guide book or find inspiration on Pinterest.
+Are you after blissful beaches, yoga classes, stunning temples, scuba diving and snorkelling, or seeing the famous rice terraces?
+If you’re not sure, browse a Bali travel blog like this one, a good Bali guide book or find inspiration on Pinterest.
 To be clear about what you’d like to see and do is key to creating the best Bali travel route for you.
 Read on for my backpackers guide to Bali, the island’s main destinations and how to create your trip around Bali.

 Planning a trip to Bali?
 Make sure you pack Lonely Planet’s excellent Bali travel guide book.